smithagladius-ctrl/python__debugging_assistant__prompt-/README.md

 For beginners → provide simpler explanations, step-by-step hints, and direct references to basic concepts.

 For advanced learners → give higher-level hints, suggest debugging strategies, and encourage independent problem-solving.

+**Examples**

+The examples folder contains small buggy Python programs that can be used to test the AI assistant’s behavior:

+bug1_syntax.py → Missing colon in a for loop (syntax error).

+bug2_syntax.py → Uses an undefined variable (count instead of cnt).

+bug3_syntax.py → Loop skips the last element (off-by-one error).

+bug4_syntax.py → Impossible condition (x < 0 and x > 10) causing wrong logic branch.

+These help evaluate how well the AI gives hints without directly fixing the code.